ocaml-gospel/gospel/docs/docs/language/function-contracts.md

 ##  Default behaviour

-To avoid boilerplate for usual properties, Gospel applies a default contract whenever a function contains has a specification attached.
+To avoid boilerplate for usual properties, Gospel applies a default contract whenever a function has a specification attached.
 Of course, any explicitly declared clause overrides this implicit contract.

 When a function has a contract attached, the default contract contains the